Employer Payroll Taxes

 Medicare Tax

 The employer and employee also share Medicare tax responsibilities.
 Each party is responsible for contributing 1.45% of an employee’s wages, for a total of 2.9%.
-If you’re self-employed, the tax rate is 2.9%.
+If you’re self-employed, you’re responsible for both portions, so the tax rate is 2.9%.

 An additional Medicare tax from the Affordable Care Act (ACA) may apply if the employee reaches a certain income threshold.
 The rate for this additional levy is 0.9%.